Royal Canadian Mint: Silver maple leaf

 The Royal Canadian Mint's silver maple leaf (SML) was first issued in 1988 and featured the same design as the gold maple leaf bullion coin.
 These coins are available to investors in 1 oz, 1/2 oz, 1/4 oz, 1/10 oz, and 1/20 oz sizes.

 In 2004–05, the coins were sold in sets of four coins that featured two wildlife species: the Arctic fox (2004) and the Canada lynx (2005).
 Each coin was of a different value and depicted the animals in a separate pose.
 Colour and selective gold plating have also been applied to special issues of SML.
 Holograms have proved popular applications, having been featured on SML coins in 2001, 2002, 2003, and 2005.

-In 2010, the Mint introduced a new series of silver 9999 fine 1 ozt bullion coins featuring Canadian wildlife.
+In 2010, the mint introduced a new series of silver 9999 fine 1 ozt bullion coins featuring Canadian wildlife.
 The first coin, launched in late 2010, depicts a wolf, while the second features a grizzly bear.
 The third design, depicting a cougar, was released on September 24, 2011, for public sales.
 The fourth in the series was a moose, the fifth coin was the pronghorn antelope, and the sixth and final coin was the wood bison.

 Platinum and palladium maple leaves

-While the silver and gold maple leaves have proved endearingly popular among investors and bullion collectors, the Mint has also produced limited numbers of platinum and palladium maple leaf coins.
+While the silver and gold maple leaves have proved enduringly popular among investors and bullion collectors, the mint has also produced limited numbers of platinum and palladium maple leaf coins.
 From 2005 to 2009, palladium maple leaf coins were offered in 1 ozt coins of .9995 fineness.

 Platinum maple leaves were struck in 1 oz, 1/2 oz, 1/4 oz, 1/10 oz, 1/15 oz, and 1/20 oz weights, between 1988 and 1999 and again in 2009.
 In addition, the platinum maple leaves were sold in special issue sets in 1989 to commemorate the 10th anniversary of the GML and in 2002 as a five-coin set featuring holograms.
 In 1999, the coins featured the polar bear design appearing on the inner ring of the $2 circulation coin.

 Canadian circulation coins

+Though the mint's core mandate is to produce and manage the distribution of Canada's circulation coinage and provide advice to the Minister of Finance on all matters related to coinage, the mint often introduces new commemorative designs which celebrate Canada's history, culture and values.
+Recently, up to two billion Canadian circulation coins are struck each year at the mint's facility in Winnipeg.
+While the effigy of the reigning monarch has appeared on every Canadian coin produced by the mint since 1908, reverse designs have changed considerably over the years.

+Since 2000, all of Canada's circulation coins have been produced using the mint's patented multi-ply plated steel technology except for the $1 and $2 circulation coins, which started using this technology as of April 10, 2012.